 In 2015, he won the Society of American Business Editors and Writers’ top energy-writing prize for “The Drama of Mexico’s Black Gold,” a 2014 long-form Fortune story on Mexico's epic bid to reform its oil sector, an industry that fuels the nation's economy, defines its psyche, and has become hugely inefficient.
 The judges called the tale "a gripping and insightful piece," adding: "In his vivid telling, this business story becomes about much more than executives scrambling to transform a notoriously old-fashioned and inefficient company.
 It is the tale of a nation deciding to open up its energy markets to the world to stay competitive—and facing a very uncertain future."

-Ball launched and heads the Stanford Climate of Infrastructure Project, which has leveraged new data and methods to track the climate implications of investment in infrastructure projects in emerging economies — infrastructure that will determine the trajectory of global carbon emissions for decades.
+In his prior work at Stanford’s Steyer-Taylor Center for Energy Policy and Finance, Ball launched and headed the Stanford Climate of Infrastructure Project, which leveraged new data and methods to track the climate implications of investment in infrastructure projects in emerging economies — infrastructure that will determine the trajectory of global carbon emissions for decades.
 In 2021, that work, developed with Stanford graduate students in a series of research seminars that Ball taught, produced a peer-reviewed paper, “Hot Money: Illuminating the Financing of High-Carbon Infrastructure in the Developing World,” and essays in the New York Times and with the Brookings Institution.

 Ball’s earlier Stanford research and teaching focused, through an examination of the global solar-energy industry, on how China and the United States might deploy cleaner energy more economically efficiently if each played to its strengths.
 Ball was the primary author of a book-length Stanford report based on that research, The New Solar System, and of a New York Times op-ed on the report, both published in March 2017.
 The New Solar System laid out a strategy to boost solar energy to a level that would contribute meaningfully to global carbon reductions.
 The New Solar System, which drew widespread media coverage, illuminated little-understood changes in the Chinese solar industry, the world’s largest, and analyzed the implications for the rise of affordable solar power in the United States and the world.
 It argued that the United States needs to restructure its solar policies to make them more economically efficient – including adopting a more-nuanced approach to China.
 It continues to serve as a template for analyzing national comparative advantage in myriad low-carbon industries that are growing globally.

-Ball teaches Stanford Law School graduate research seminars, known as “policy labs,” in which students from across the university take part in the research.
+Ball has taught Stanford Law School graduate research seminars, known as “policy labs,” in which students from across the university took part in the research.
 He is an affiliated instructor in Stanford’s Emmett Interdisciplinary Program in Environment and Resources and an associated scholar at Stanford’s Center on Democracy, Development and the Rule of Law.

 Photo by Mark Shwartz | Precourt Institute for Energy | Stanford University